amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

    * For *Breakdown*, choose the default channels you want to display, as well as your campaign and page engagement properties.
    * Set *Conversion Funnel* settings by choosing the events that make up your funnel.

 If *Goals*, choose the key events or metrics you'd like to set up as additional metrics.
-Goals can be broken down by channels, campaigns, or pages.
+Break down goals by  channels, campaigns, or pages.